 All procedures performed in the study involving human participants were done in accordance with the ethical standards of the Helsinki declaration and its later amendments.
-Furthermore, the research was approved by the Ethics Committee of the Faculty of Medicine of the University of Niš on September 12, 2017; ref.
-N_0 .: 12-8765/8.
+Furthermore, the research was approved by the Ethics Committee of the Faculty of Medicine University of Niš on September 12, 2017; ref.
+No.: 12-8765/8.
 Informed consent was obtained from all individual participants included in the study.

-This study included 162 patients of either sex, American Society of Anesthesiology physical status classification 1-2, scheduled for total hip arthroplasty.
+This study included 162 patients of either sex, ASA 1- 2, scheduled for total hip arthroplasty.
 All patients had surgical treatment in the morning.
 The patients were randomized into three groups:

-Group I: Patients that received 10 mg (2 ml) 0.5% bupivacaine and 20 μ g (0.4 ml) of fentanyl intrathecal;
+Group I: Patients received 10 mg (2 ml) 0.5% bupivacaine and 20μg (0.4 ml) of fentanyl intrathecal;

-Group II: Patients that received 10 mg (2 ml) 0.5% bupivacaine and 25 μ g (0.5 ml) of fentanyl intrathecal;
+Group II: Patients received 10mg (2ml) 0.5% bupivacaine and $25\mu g$ (0.5ml) of fentanyl intratecal;